Competition Rules and Scoring Matrix

 World Vision and John Brown University will sponsor a national competition to design and build a prototype of a disaster shelter for rapid deployment and set-up, to be used by aid organizations responding to natural or man-made disasters.
-For the 2012 – 2013 competition, a specific scenario of an earthquake-induced tsunami in Indonesia was selected to allow teams to focus on a specific disaster type and location as well as cultural considerations.
+For the 2013 – 2014 competition, a specific scenario of a response to the refugee crisis due to the Syrian civil war was selected to allow teams to focus on a specific disaster type and location as well as cultural considerations.
+The full competition rules and scoring matrix are provided for download at the bottom of this page.

-Engineering, Construction Management, or students from science or technical programs in CCCU schools and Region 4 and 5 schools are invited.
-Interested teams are invited to submit a Letter of Intent no later than November 15, 2012 , providing information about their team, capabilities, and potential design concept.
-The top 10 teams will be selected and asked to register no later than Jan 31, 2013, with an entry fee of $200.
+Engineering, Construction Management, Architecture and/or students from science or technical programs in CCCU schools and ASC Region 4 and 5 schools are invited.
+Interested teams are invited to submit a Letter of Intent no later than November 15, 2013, providing information about their team, capabilities, and potential design concept.
+The top 10 teams will be selected and asked to register no later than Jan 31, 2014, with an entry fee of $250.
 Team size will be no more than 4 undergraduate students plus one coach.
 This coach can be a faculty member or industry rep associated with the university entering the competition.
 Teams are encouraged to solicit a local sponsoring organization to help defray the costs of travel and building materials used in the prototype shelter that will be brought to the competition.
-A stipend of $1,000 will be provided to participating teams upon completion of testing at the on-site event in April, 2013.
+A stipend of $1,000 will be provided to participating teams upon completion of testing at the on-site event in April, 2014.

 Judging and Testing